 '''

-queue0.addClustered(queue1);
+queue0.addClusteredQueue(queue1);

+queue0.addClusteredQueue(queue2);

 '''

-An IllegalArgumentException is thrown by this latest method if one of the queues parameters is not a valid JORAM queue.
+An IllegalArgumentException is thrown by this latest method if one of the queues parameters is not a valid Joram queue.
 An AdminException is thrown if one of the queues does not exist server side, or if the joining queue is already part of a cluster.
 A ConnectException is thrown if the connection with the server is lost.